 The information below is a general guide based on current United Kingdom law and HM Revenue & Customs practice, which are subject to change.
+It is not intended to be exhaustive and there may be other tax considerations which may be relevant to prospective investors.

-It summarises the tax position of the Funds and of investors who are United Kingdom resident individuals and hold Shares as investments.
-The regime for taxation of income and capital gains received by individual investors depends on the tax law applicable to their personal circumstances.
+It summarises the tax position of the Funds and of investors who are resident in the United Kingdom for tax purposes and hold Shares as investments.
+The regime for taxation of income and capital gains received by individual investors depends on the tax law applicable to their personal circumstances and/or the place where the Scheme Property is invested.

 Prospective investors who are in any doubt about their tax position, or who may be subject to tax in a jurisdiction other than the United Kingdom, are recommended to take professional advice.